Setsuko Hara: Postwar career

 Hara remained in Japan after 1945 and continued making films.
-She starred in Akira Kurosawa’s first postwar film, No Regrets for Our Youth (1946).
+She starred in Akira Kurosawa’s first postwar film No Regrets for Our Youth (1946).
 She also worked with director Kimisaburo Yoshimura in The Ball at the Anjo House (1947) and Keisuke Kinoshita in Here’s to the Girls (1949).
 In all of these films, she was portrayed as the “new” Japanese woman, looking forward to a bright future.
 However, in most of her movies, especially those directed by Yasujirō Ozu and Mikio Naruse she plays the typical Japanese woman, as either daughter, wife, or mother.

-Hara’s first film of six with Yasujirō Ozu was Late Spring (1949), and their collaboration would last for the next twelve years.
+Hara’s first film of six with Yasujirō Ozu was Late Spring (1949), and their collaboration lasted for twelve years.
 In Late Spring, she plays Noriko, a devoted daughter who prefers to stay at home and take care of her father than to marry, despite the urgings of her family members.
 In Early Summer (1951), she played an unrelated character also called Noriko, who wanted to get married, and finds the courage to do so without her family’s approval.
-This was followed by Tokyo Story (1953), perhaps her and Ozu's best-known film, in which she played a widow, also called Noriko whose husband was killed in the war.
+This film was followed by Tokyo Story (1953), perhaps her and Ozu's best-known film, in which she played a widow, also called Noriko whose husband was killed in the war.
 Her devotion to her deceased husband worries her in-laws, who insist that she should move on and remarry.

 Hara's last major role was Riku, the wife of Ōishi Yoshio, in the film Chushingura (1962).

 Later years

 Hara, who never married, is nicknamed "the Eternal Virgin" in Japan and is a symbol of the golden era of Japanese cinema of the 1950s.
 She quit acting in 1963 (the year Ozu died), and subsequently led a secluded life in Kamakura, where many of her films with Ozu were made, refusing to be interviewed or photographed.
-For years, people would speculate about her reasons for leaving the public eye.
+For years, people speculated about her reasons for leaving the public eye.
 Hara herself confessed during her final press conference that she never really enjoyed acting and was only using it as a means to support her family; however, many people continued to speculate over her possible romantic involvement with Ozu, or the possibility of failing eyesight.
 Hara was an avid smoker and drinker.

 After seeing a Setsuko Hara film, the novelist Shūsaku Endō wrote: "We would sigh or let out a great breath from the depths of our hearts, for what we felt was precisely this: Can it be possible that there is such a woman in this world?"

+Death

-After more than half a century of seclusion, Hara died of pneumonia at a hospital in Kanagawa Prefecture, on 5 September 2015, at the age of 95.
-Her death was not reported by the media until 25 November of that year due to her family only approaching them later (presumably for privacy).
-The anime film Millennium Actress (2001), directed by Satoshi Kon, is partly based on her life, although it was produced and released more than a decade prior to her death.
+After half a century of seclusion, Hara died of pneumonia at a hospital in Kanagawa Prefecture on 5 September 2015, at the age of 95.
+Her death was not reported by the media until 25 November of that year due to her family only approaching them later, presumably for privacy.
+The anime film Millennium Actress (2001), directed by Satoshi Kon, is partly based on her life.